xyphx/XyphX-APIs/README.md

 # 🧠 XyphX API

-The **XyphX API** is the core backend that powers all services and products across the XyphX ecosystem — from GET-Warranty to the Admin Panel to user-facing apps.
+The **XyphX API** is the core backend that powers all services and products across the XyphX ecosystem —  The Admin Panel to user-facing apps.
 It follows a microservice-friendly architecture, with token-based authentication and modular service integration.

 ---